SumoLogic/sumologic-documentation/docs/manage/connections-and-integrations/webhook-connections/webhook-connection-slack.md

 ## Create an alert

-Once you set up the webhook connection you'll have the option to use it in a [Scheduled Search](schedule-searches-webhook-connections.md) or [Monitor] (../../../Visualizations-and-Alerts/Alerts/Monitors.md "Monitors").
+Once you set up the webhook connection you'll have the option to use it in a [Scheduled Search](schedule-searches-webhook-connections.md) or [Monitor](/docs/alerts/monitors).